-Imagine a land where the king is absolute ruler but also a completely incompetent administrator of his realm.
-And now imagine this same king is the most brilliant military general ever to live– he can attack other nations at will, crush their defenses and plunder their cities.
+Imagine a land where the king is an absolute ruler but also a completely incompetent administrator.
+And now imagine this same king is the most brilliant military general ever to live – he can attack other nations at will, crush their defenses and plunder their cities.
 None can stand against him.

-And yet, after he conquers another nation he quickly loses interest in governing it.
+And yet, after he conquers, he quickly loses interest in governing.
 The result is that his grip on what he has just taken over rapidly crumbles.
-So this mighty general-incompetent king always reacts in the same way: He just seeks out another land to conquer … and the next … and the next … always staying a step ahead of the last conquest-turned-debacle he leaves behind.
+So this mighty genius general-incompetent king always reacts in the same way: He just seeks out another land to vanquish … and the next … and the next … always staying a step ahead of the last conquest-turned-debacle he leaves behind.

 This is amazing and frustrating story of Pyrrhus, second cousin to Alexander the Great.
 Pyrrhus was King of Epirus and, for a time, Macedon.
 He was the man the great general Hannibal himself named as “the greatest commander the world had ever seen.”

-Alexander the Great conquered the known world between 336 B.C. and 323 B.C., but as soon as the great man died, an immediate power vacuum gaped.
+Alexander the Great overran the known world between 336 B.C. and 323 B.C., but as soon as the great man died, an immediate power vacuum gaped open.
 Alexander’s many generals began vying against each other to ascend to the throne of the empire they had just helped carve out.
-But jealousy, rivalries, rebellious states that wanted to become “unconquered” and power-mad personalities soon threw the Mediterranean world into a boiling kind back-and-forth struggle for someone to emerge as supreme ruler of … of … well, as much as he could rule.
+But jealousy, rivalries, rebellious states that wanted to become “unconquered” and power-mad personalities soon threw the Mediterranean world into a roiling kind back-and-forth struggle for someone to emerge as supreme ruler of … of … well, as much as he could rule.

 Into this milieu Pyrrhus was born, the son of Aeacides, who had ascended to the throne of Epirus upon the death of Alexander.
 His mother was Phthia, the daughter of a high-ranking Thessalian cavalry officer.
-By all accounts, Pyrrhus was handsome, charming, highly intelligent, physically powerful, gallant, a gentleman – but in possession of a ravenous appetite for war and conquest.
+By all accounts, Pyrrhus was handsome, charming, highly intelligent, physically powerful, gallant, a gentleman –- but in possession of a ravenous appetite for war.